 Getting to the point where every project we deliver is net zero carbon seems like an overwhelming challenge.
 The timescales we have to make this transition are also frightening… to keep to the limits of temperature increases caused by climate change that we need, we need every building to be zero carbon from 2030.
 But, we know it’s technically possible.
 We already have the tools, we just need the will and commitment.

-Jesse Putzel is Head of Sustainability at BAM Construct UK
+Jesse Putzel is Sustainability Manager at BAM Construct UK

-To talk to us about sustainability, contact us
+To talk to us about sustainabilty, contact us